Having an online business sounds like a great idea. Yet for so many who go down this path, this business model doesn’t work.

 One of the most challenging parts of running a digital business is all the techie stuff, right?
 Learning how to create web pages and opt-in forms and autoresponder emails and … (sigh) … shopping carts and payment processors and video hosting.

 For those who want to set up a membership site or online course, there’s more software again.
 Plus, you need to cross your fingers and hope all the tools you’ve chosen will integrate and play together nicely.

 Apart from the time spent learning all these tools, there’s the cost!

 I know many successful online business owners who are fed up with all the monthly fees for these tools, but yet they know they need them.
 If they’re frustrated with this, make no wonder it’s hard for beginners and small business owners to make a profit.

-Over the last couple of months I’ve been fortunate enough to be given early access to some brand new software that is about to be launched.
+I was fortunate enough to be given early access to Beta test some brand new software that has since been launched earlier this year.

 Here are my thoughts after testing this software…

 This ONE system contains a number of advanced tools that all sync nicely with each other.